jorgebucaran/hyperapp/docs/architecture/subscriptions.md

 The reason is because destructuring the `props` parameter will create local copies of the props listed.
 This means the cleanup function's closure will be referring to the `action` function that existed at the moment the cleanup function was created and returned, not the moment the cleanup function gets invoked.
 This is a subtle yet significant difference depending on how you use your actions with this type of subscriber.

 The scenario in which this comes into play is if you use an anonymous function for the `action`.
-An example of where you may consider doing this is if you wanted a way to seletively prevent default event behavior when a subscriber responds to an event.
+An example of where you may consider doing this is if you wanted a way to selectively prevent default event behavior when a subscriber responds to an event.

 ```js
 // ./fx.js